Unsolicited, unwanted, junk or spam email messages is the term used to describe email messages that customers don’t want.

 - All unsubscribed emails must be removed within 10 business days after unsubscribing.

 - Any commercial email must have the company name and postal address of the sender.

-- Unsolicited advertising messages must have clear identification of being commercial message and has clear notice for the recipient to unsubscribe from your recipient list.
+- Unsolicited advertising messages must have a clear identification of being a commercial message and has clear notice for the recipient to unsubscribe from your recipient list.

 Technical terms described in points 2, 4 and 5 are taking care of by Mailigen and are performed automatically, in this way e-mails correspond to all the technical criteria stated in the rule.